How does the indexer work? (What is tokenizing?)

 - no white space (spaces, tabs, etc.)

 This provides a solid baseline upon which to build a search algorithm that works great for a very large percentage of websites.
 Add to that any number of SearchWP’s extensions and that percentage increases all the more.

 There is another exception to the rule: the regex whitelist.
 SearchWP runs all content through a list of regular expressions which catch some common string patterns that would be destroyed by the tokenizing process.
 Dates, initials, phone numbers, IP addresses, and SKUs to name a few.
 Any regex whitelist matches are ‘excused’ from the tokenization process and indexed as-is.
 You have full control over the regex whitelist patterns used by SearchWP with this hook:

-TL;DR: Since SearchWP tokenizes all content, searching for phrases (e.g. multiple words surrounded in quotes with the intention of limiting results to those that contain the quoted phrase as-is) is not and cannot be supported.
+TL;DR: Since SearchWP tokenizes all content, searching for phrases (e.g. multiple words surrounded in quotes with the intention of limiting results to those that contain the quoted phrase as-is) is mostly but not fully supported.

 The primary reason SearchWP has implemented tokenization as a foundational part of the indexing and searching process is performance.
 One of the main reasons MySQL (the database engine powering your WordPress site) ends up being a bottleneck with search is that it was not designed for large-scale full text searches.
 Breaking up all of the content into single tokens helps with the performance of searches quite a bit, so that’s the approach SearchWP takes.
 It’s also the basis for the weighting system as well.

 As a result, SearchWP’s index does not keep track of the order in which tokens are arranged per post, so performing quoted searches does work, but it has some limitations.
 Please note that quoted search support is something you need to enable by ticking the appropriate checkbox on the Advanced tab of the SearchWP settings screen.